 Consulting Exit Opportunities: Top Career Paths After McKinsey, BCG, and Bain (2026)

-Where MBB consultants actually go: PE, tech, corporate strategy, startups, VC.
-Real exit data from 1,644 departures with salaries and timelines.
+Where MBB consultants often go next: PE, tech, corporate strategy, startups, VC.
+Directional exit data, compensation ranges, and timing guidance.

 Where 1,644 MBB Consultants Actually Went